-Similar to the discussions under 9.3 Sponsorship of Scientific Meetings, pharmaceutical companies are generally allowed to sponsor scientific meetings or the attendance by healthcare professionals to these online events.
-Like sponsoring off-line scientific meetings, bribery in any form such as provision of participation subsidy should be strictly prohibited.
+Pharmaceutical companies are generally allowed to sponsor online scientific meetings or attendance by healthcare professionals of these online events.
+As with sponsoring of off-line scientific meetings, bribery in any form, such as provision of a participation subsidy, is strictly prohibited (see 9.3 Sponsorship of Scientific Meetings).